History of the Kurds: Republic of Azerbaijan

-Kurds In Jordan, Syria, Egypt and Lebanon
+Kurds in Jordan, Syria, Egypt and Lebanon

 The Kurdish leader Saladin along with his uncles Ameer Adil and Ameer Sherko, were joined by Kurdish fighters from the cities of Tigrit, Mosul, Erbil and Sharazur in a drive towards 'Sham' (today's Syria and Lebanon) in order to protect Islamic lands against crusader attack.
 The Kurdish King and his uncles ruled north Iraq, Jordan, Syria and Egypt for a short period.
 Salah El Din in Syria, Ameer Sherko in Egypt and Ameer Adil in Jordan, with family members ruling most of the cities of today's Iraq.
 The Kurds built many monumental castles in the lands which they ruled, especially in what was called 'Kurdistan of Syria' and in Damuscus, the capital of Syria.
 A tall building, called 'Qalha', is still standing, in the mid south-west quarter of Damascus.
 The Ayubian dynasty continued there for many years, all from Kurdish descent.

-Genetics

-Although the Kurds came under the successive dominion of various conquerors, including the Armenians, Romans, Byzantines, Arabs, Ottoman Turks, Sassanid Persians, and Achaemenid Persians they may have remained relatively unmixed by the influx of invaders, because of their protected and inhospitable mountainous homeland.

-Similarity to Europeans and peoples of the Caucasus

-A study by Richards and colleagues of mitochondrial DNA in the Near East found that Kurds, Azerbaijanis, Ossetians and Armenians show a high incidence of mtDNA U5 lineages, which are common among Europeans, although rare elsewhere in the Near East.
-The sample of Kurds in this study came from northwest Iran and northeast Iraq, where Kurds usually predominate.

-A geographically broad study of the Southwest and Central Asian Corridor found that populations located west of the Indus Valley mainly harbor mtDNAs of Western Eurasian origin.

-When Ivan Nasidze and his colleagues examined both mitochondrial and Y chromosome DNA, they found Kurdish groups most similar genetically to other West Asian groups, and most distant from Central Asian groups, for both mtDNA and the Y chromosome.
-However, Kurdish groups show a closer relationship with European groups than with Caucasian groups based on mtDNA, but the opposite based on the Y chromosome, indicating some differences in their maternal and paternal histories.

-Similarity to Azerbaijanis of Iran

-According to DRB1, DQA1 and DQB1 allele frequencies showed a strong genetic tie between Kurds and Azerbaijanis of Iran.
-According to the current results, present-day Kurds and Azerbaijanis of Iran seem to belong to a common genetic pool.

-Similarity to Georgian people

-David Comas and colleagues found that mitochondrial sequence pools in Georgians and Kurds are very similar, despite their different linguistic and prehistoric backgrounds.
-Both populations present mtDNA lineages that clearly belong to the Western Eurasian gene pool.